MagnuSiwy/dotfilesQtile/README.md

 # Some additional info
 The bar itself is divided into segments:
- - LEFT: Calendar, CPU usage, RAM usage, Updates Checker (pacman-contrib has to be installed), Window name
+ - LEFT: PowerMenu, Calendar, CPU usage, RAM usage, Updates Checker (pacman-contrib has to be installed), Window name
  - MIDDLE: Workspaces
  - RIGHT: System Tray, Sound, Bluetooth, WiFi, Battery, Clock

-The sound widget opens the _pavucontrol_ app on mouse left click.
-You can change the volume with mouse scroll and mute the sound with right click.
+The sound widget opens the _pavucontrol_ app on mouse right click.
+You can change the volume with mouse scroll and mute the sound with left click.
 WiFi and bluetooth widgets work similarly.
-The first one opens _nm-connectino-editor_ and the second one opens _blueman-manager_ on left click.
+The first one opens _nm-connectino-editor_ on right click and the second one opens _blueman-manager_ on left click.

 Terminal used is Kitty but can be changed to anything else thanks to qtile's guess_terminal().